US Keg Sizes and Their Measurement in Barrels

 Sixth Barrel Keg (1/6th):

-A Sixth-Barrel Keg, often referred to as a "Sixtel" or "Log," holds 5.16 gallons, translating to about 42 pints or 55 twelve-ounce servings.
-These kegs are typically used for specialty and craft beers, which might not be consumed as quickly as more mainstream beers.
+A Sixth-Barrel Keg, often referred to as a sixtel, holds 5.16 gallons, translating to about 42 pints or 55 twelve-ounce servings.
+Sixth barrel kegs are typically used for specialty and craft beers, which might not be consumed as quickly as more mainstream beers.
 The smaller size allows for a greater variety of beers to be offered without risking the beer becoming stale.

 Quarter Barrel Keg (1/4):